Last Updated on January 23, 2024

-Returning to Berlin year after a year, often first-time visitors in tow, I noticed that there are quite a few things that I’ve never shared with you: Things that surprised me about Berlin, and things people I introduce to Berlin find surprising and fascinating.
+Returning to Berlin year after a year, often first-time visitors in tow, I noticed that there are quite a few things that I’ve never shared with you: Things that surprised me about Berlin, and things that people I introduce to Berlin find surprising and fascinating.
 So without further ado, here are 13 surprising Berlin facts:

 13 surprising facts about Berlin